Really-Simple-Plugins/really-simple-ssl/readme.txt

 * Improvement: added tooltips
 * Improvement: added warnings for .htaccess redirect
 * Improvement: don't send user email change on renaming admin user, as the email doesn't actually change
+* Improvement: Use BASEPATH only for wp-load.php, so symlinked folders will load based on ABSPATH

 = 6.1.1 =
 * Fix: WP CLI not completing SSL when because site_has_ssl option is not set if website has not been visited before, props @oolongm